mvdicesare/CloudKitJournal-1/README.md

 * Upon launch, fetch the CKRecords from the private database and turn those records into your model object.

-****Part One - Model Objects and Controllers**** _*Before you begin make sure you have enabled iCloud in your apps Cababilities settings, unchecked the “key-value storage” setting and checked “CloudKit” setting.
-It may take sometime for a new CKContainer to appear in the CloudKit dashboard so its important you complete this step first.*_
+****Part One - Model Objects and Controllers**** _*Before you begin, make sure you have enabled iCloud in your apps Capabilities settings, unchecked the “key-value storage” setting and checked “CloudKit” setting.
+It may take some time for a new CKContainer to appear in the CloudKit dashboard so it's important you complete this step first.*_

 ## Before you Begin
 * Go into the app target file and select “Capabilities”.